dry-rb/dry-rb.org/source/gems/dry-validation/1.0/rules.html.md

           invalid: 'must be after start date'
 ```

-Now, assuming you [configured your contract to use a custom messages file](/gems/dry-validation/1.0.0/configuration#example), we can write this:
+Provided we [configure our contract to use a custom messages file](/gems/dry-validation/1.0.0/configuration#example), we can now write this:

 ```ruby
 rule(:start_date, :end_date) do